openearth/glofrim/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.597107.svg)](https://doi.org/10.5281/zenodo.597107)

-# Manual
+# Description
-GLOFRIM is designed to provide a flexible and modular tool to couple hydrologic, routing, and hydodynamic models across scales.
-The coupling process is spatially explicit (i.e. on grid-to-grid basis) and model information is exchanged per (daily) time step.
+GLOFRIM offers a flexible and modular tool to couple hydrologic, routing, and hydodynamic models across scales.
+This enables integration of physical processes from different models.
+The coupling process is spatially explicit (i.e. on grid-to-grid basis) and model information is exchanged online (i.e. per time step).

-To establish this coupling scheme, the functions of the Basic Model Interface (BMI) are utilized.
+GLOFRIM is designed as a “human interface” with additional and user friendly Python functions on top of the basic model interface (BMI), which makes it easy to setup and run coupled model simulations.
+For the model developer, only the BMI needs to be implemented in the model in a scripting language of choice, which makes it easy to develop and maintain.

 While version 1 allowed for coupling PCR-GLOBWB with either Delft3D Flexible Mesh or LISFLOOD-FP, version 2 has a more generic setup and has been extended with the hydrologic modelling suite wflow and the global routing model CaMa-Flood.